-She said while Taylor may have had concerns about his children being exposed to sexual activity and other antisocial behaviour, his actions went “far beyond what might have been expected by a father”.
+She said she believed Taylor’s concerns about his children possible exposure to sexual activity and other antisocial behaviour.
+However, his actions went “far beyond what might have been expected by a father”.

 Both men denied fatally injuring Mr Batchelor but a Supreme Court jury found them guilty.
-With time already served they will first be eligible for release in 2034.
+With time already served they become eligible for release in 2034.

 In a statement, Mr Batchelor’s family said knowing their beloved Warren, “he would have forgiven them already”.

-“Whilst we pray for them to be rehabilitated and, if ever, returned to the community as better persons, we remain broken for the rest of our lives.
+“Whilst we pray for their rehabilitation and return to the community as better persons, we remain broken for the rest of our lives.
 Our thanks again goes out to everyone.”

 QN Magazine | For the latest lesbian, gay, bisexual, transgender, intersex and queer (LGBTIQ) news in Australia, visit qnews.com.au.
 Check out our latest magazines or find us on Facebook, Twitter, Instagram and YouTube.